WebOrganics/TransFormr/README.md

 * index.php?q={ "url" : "http://somewebsite.com/", "type" : "hcard" }

-You can also use construct queries on the ARC2 store ( if enabled ), this will return a document already extracted to the store, example
+You can also use describe queries on the ARC2 store ( if enabled ), this will return a document already extracted to the store, example

-* index.php?q={"construct": {"url": "http://somewebsite.com/","type": "hatom-sioc","output": "ntriples"}}
+* index.php?q={"describe": {"url": "http://somewebsite.com/","type": "hatom-sioc","output": "ntriples"}}

 ### By SPARQL Query.

-When you extract RDF using Transformr and the arc2 store is enabled, you can query the Transformr endpoint using sparql, example
+When you extract RDF using Transformr and the arc2 store is enabled, you can query the Transformr using the sparql endpoint, example

-* /endpoint/?query=CONSTRUCT { ?s ?p ?o } WHERE { GRAPH </type/http://someurl.com/> { ?s ?p ?o } }
+* sparql/endpoint?query=CONSTRUCT { ?s ?p ?o } WHERE { GRAPH </type/http://someurl.com/> { ?s ?p ?o } }

 All graphs are relative to the store, "type" is the type of RDF you extracted e.g hfoaf, rdfa ... etc, and the url of the page you extracted.